Skip to content

 Any warnings appearing during the compilation process can typically be ignored.

-If these commands have run successfully, you will now find KITEx in the kite/build/ directory and [KITE-tools][kitetools in the kite/tools/build/ directory, which are now ready to use!
+If these commands have run successfully, you will now find KITEx and KITE-tools in the kite/build/ directory, which are now ready to use!

 4. Test KITE